davidhertz7/VoltMart_Exploratory_Analysis/README.md

 * In the headphones category, the Bose SoundSport Headphones have underperformed, contributing to less than 1% of total revenues and orders despite being, on average, $40 cheaper than the well-performing AirPods.

-* VoltMart are heavintly dependant on the apple brands products, **the brand is responisble for 51% of the total revenue across the whole period**.
-Its then suprinsgly to see Apple Iphone being the product who performs amongst the worst in the key metrics num. of orders(288) and revenue($213K), it only makes up for less then 1 percent of the company's shares in both metrics.
+* VoltMart are heavintly dependant on the apple brands products, **the brand is responsible for 51% of the total revenue across the whole period**.
+It's then surprising to see Apple iPhone being the product that performs amongst the worst in the key metrics num. of orders(288) and revenue($213K), it only makes up for less than 1 percent of the company's shares in both metrics.
+Apple iPhone shows untapped potential with the third highest AOV of $741 it can make a real impact on revenue only from boosting up sales a bit.